srinivma1/cost-model/README.md

 Compared to building from source, this is faster and includes all necessary dependencies.
 The Kubecost cost model is also available as a container (kubecost/cost-model) and you can deploy run the Golang code yourself as described in the section below.

-## Contributing

-We welcome any contributions to the project!

 If you want to just run the cost model directly on your cluster, complete the following steps:

 1. Set [this environment variable](https://github.com/kubecost/cost-model/blob/master/kubernetes/deployment.yaml#L30) to the address of your prometheus server